Skip to Content

 Chihuahua dogs are often thought to be dumb because they love to bark and pick fights with bigger dogs.

-If you are someone who correlates intelligence with the size of the brain, then the Chihuahua is a dog breed that would emerge as being the least intelligent.
-From a Chihuahua’s perspective, size does not matter.
+If you’re someone who correlates dog intelligence with the size of the brain, then the Chihuahua will be a dog breed that would emerge as being the least intelligent.
+At least from a Chihuahua’s perspective, size does not matter.

 This explains why it regards itself as a valiant knight despite being one of the smallest in the canine world.
 This dog is brave and fearless, as seen by it’s knack for picking up fights with bigger opponents.
 Obviously, many would raise questions about its intelligence.

-Pet owners feel that it is due to the pea-sized brain that a Chihuahua loves barking all the time.
-Lack of intelligence also renders this canine difficult to potty train.
+Pet owners feel that it is due to the small brain that a Chihuahua loves barking.
+Lack of intelligence also makes it difficult to potty train this dog.
 It is also believed to be responsible for their anti-social attitude, wherein they go round nipping every person.

 13. Lhasa Apso